Skip to product information

 The plant is shipped bare root (without substrate or pot).

-View complete collection of Variegated succulents
+View collection of variegated succulents

 View all details